 While the OLC is our flagship sustainability initiative, thousands of other farmers are also benefiting from various levels of support.
 Some programmes may be on their way to achieving OLC status, some communities may not require all 8 Principles and, in others, the business case may not be feasible for a full OLC programme which requires significant investment, not least in staff.
 This is why collaboration with partners is so important if we are to achieve further scale.
 In 2016, over 30 customer, NGO, certification, trade, foundation and development organisation partners are helping us to deliver 44 initiatives.
 Together, we are sharing expertise and resources to help deliver our sustainability strategy.
 In turn, this will help deliver the UN Sustainable Development Goals (SDGs) and lift communities out of poverty.

 Only by fulfilling the requirements of all 8 Principles can a sustainability programme achieve OLC status.

-We offer farmer groups finance for crop production, purchasing and asset investments.
+We offer farmer groups finance for crop production and asset investments.

 2. Improved Yield